 The Byzantine Generals’ Problem is a classic problem faced by any distributed computer system network.
 It addresses the question of how a distributed computer network can reach a reliable consensus even when some of the nodes (computers) on the network may attempt to pass along fraudulent information.
 The internet has opened up many new avenues for commerce and education, but how can we trust a random person across the world?

-In the computer science world, this problem refers to the possibility of having to cope with the failure of some of the components (nodes/the generals) in the system.
+In the computer science world, this problem refers to the possibility of having to cope with the failure of some of the components (nodes/the generals) in the system, and if the network can maintain resilience when faced with this issue.
 If a problem with a node arises, the whole network will NOT grind to a halt.
 Rather, blocks will continue to be produced as normal.
 This term is used frequently in the blockchain world as it refers to the problem of reaching consensus in a public blockchain, where not all parties can be assumed to be trustworthy.